 Assessment of facilities, procedures, practices, and training and expertise of personnel involved with biohazardous research.

-Notification of Principal Investigators (PIs) of the results of the IBC's review and approval
+Notifying Principal Investigators of the results of the IBC's review and approval

 Developing emergency plans covering accidental spills and personnel contamination resulting from research using recombinant or synthetic nucleic acid molecules.